ThomasGaubert/zephyr/desktop/README.md

 Desktop application built on [Electron](https://electronjs.org/) which provides a user interface, runs a server instance, and initializes the OpenVR overlay.

 ## Installation
-There are several ways to install Zephyr.
+There are several ways to install Zephyr:

 ### Steam
 Zephyr is coming soon to Steam.

 Updates are delivered through the Steam client.
-Opt into the canary beta branch to get builds straight from the master branch.

 ### Standalone installer
 To use the standalone installer, download [latest version of the desktop application from GitHub](https://github.com/ThomasGaubert/zephyr/releases/latest).